DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 The girl who was standing besides the double door, become panicky and started opening it up.
 This restrained these two guys.
 It wasn't some order to shut up, but rather just saying they need fresh air, which diminished their anger.
-Kay has been surprised by this skilful display of Jeanne.
+Kai has been surprised by this skilful display of Jeanne.

 _While door is opened, shouting here would mean that it echoes through the corridor._